US releases Saudi Guantanamo convict

 Prosecutors said Darbi had helped plan the bombing and bought the boats involved in the attack.

+In June 2002, he was arrested in Azerbaijan on a charge of possessing counterfeit currency.
+He was then transferred to American custody and was reportedly taken blindfolded to the US base in Bagram, Afghanistan, where he reportedly said he was tortured.

-There are currently some 40 detainees at Guantanamo Bay.
-However Mr Trump has vowed to send more detainees to the prison, which is located on a US naval base on Cuba.
+Mr Trump has vowed to send more detainees to Guantanamo Bay, which is located on a US naval base on Cuba.